Strength: Upper Body and Core

 Static holds to controlled swings

-Begin with static holds on the pole such as basic grips and skin contact.
-Once you can hold for 20 30 seconds gradually introduce controlled swings.
-This builds endurance strengthens the mind body connection and reduces jitter during actual routines.
+Begin with basic grips and skin holds.
+Once you can hold cleanly for 20 to 30 seconds, introduce small controlled swings.
+This builds endurance and the mind-to-grip connection that kills the jitter you feel in actual routines.

 Inversion prep and safe exits